omerXfaruq/ssher-telegram/README.md

 python3 ssher.py
 ```

-Open an issue if you have any questions.
+Feel free to open an issue if you have any questions.